patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The delineator used between the "element" and "modifier" portions of any classname added by MixItUp.
+The delineator used between the "element" and "modifier" portions of any class name added by MixItUp.

 If the element portion is ommited by setting it to an empty string, no delineator will be added.